2100, Program Authorization and Services

 Medicaid – The Texas Medical Assistance Program, a joint federal and state program provided in Texas Human Resources Code Chapter 32 subject to Title XIX of the Social Security Act, 42 U.S.C.
 Section 1396, et seq.
 Reimburses for health care services delivered to low-income clients who meet eligibility guidelines.

-Minor – In accordance with the Texas Family Code, a person under 18 years old who is not and has not been married or who has not had the disabilities of minority removed for general purposes (i.e., emancipated).
-In this policy manual, “minor” and “child” may be used interchangeably.
+Minor – Per the Texas Family Code, a person under 18 years old who is not and has not been married or who has not had the disabilities of minority removed for general purposes such as emancipated.
+In this policy manual, minor and child may be used interchangeably.

 Payor Source – Programs, benefits or insurance that pays for the service provided.